microsoft/MixedRealityToolkit/Sharing/README.md

 * Responsive: no delay in your own changes
 * Ownership: your data leaves session when you do

-### Group Voice Chat
-Support for VOIP is built-in
-* Server-based mixing lowers processing and bandwidth requirements for clients

 ### Visual Pairing
 Connect devices just by looking at them
 * One device displays a QR code with connection info and security code